Iron Horse (sculpture)

-Iron Horse (also known as Pegasus Without Wings) is a 2-ton, 12-foot-tall iron sculpture created by Abbott Pattison.
+Iron Horse (also known as Pegasus Without Wings) is a 2-ton, 12-foot-tall steel sculpture created by Abbott Pattison.
 Although the sculpture was not well-received at first, as of the second decade of the twenty-first century it is visited by many tourists and University of Georgia students.

 History

-On May 25, 1954, Abbott Pattison, then a sculptor in residence at the University of Georgia, produced the sculpture while at the University and initially placed it there outside Reed Hall.
+On May 25, 1954, Abbott Pattison, then a sculptor in residence at the University of Georgia, produced the sculpture while at the university and initially placed it there outside Reed Hall.
 However, after the sculpture was vandalized by disgruntled students, the sculpture was secretly moved to a barn.
 It remained there before horticulture professor L.C.
 Curtis moved it to his farm near Watkinsville, Georgia in 1959.
 In an interview with The New York Times in 1979, Curtis claimed that he wanted the sculpture from Lamar Dodd, the chairman of the art department at the time, because "I collect conversation pieces.
 I'm a little bit of an eccentric."
 In 2011, the sculpture was vandalized once again.
 Afterwards, a secret group restored the horse.
 Later the Curtis family had the sculpture bolted to a concrete pad because periodically people would knock it over.

 Around 2012 the Curtis family sold approximately 650 acres of the farm to the University of Georgia, but retained a 20-foot by 20-foot section where the horse they then owned stood.
-Subsequently, the Curtis family offered to deed the horse and remaining 400 square feet to the University on the condition the horse stayed in place; however, the University insisted that the sculpture be returned to campus.
-As of January 2020 the matter had not been resolved.
+In 2014 in honor of the sculpture, the university named the portion of the farm it purchased the "Iron Horse Plant Sciences Farm", which the university uses for agricultural research.
+Subsequently, the Curtis family offered to deed the horse and remaining 400 square feet to the university on the condition the horse stayed in place; however, the university insisted that the sculpture be returned to campus.
+Eventually, the sculpture and the land were given to the university by Curtis's daughter-in-law Patty Curtis and her daughter Alice Hugel in 2024.

-Research

-In 2014, the University of Georgia named the approximately 650 acre portion of the farm it purchased the "Iron Horse Plant Sciences Farm" in honor of the sculpture.
-The university uses the farm for agricultural research.
-In February 2017, a study created at the farm was released, which consisted of the use of drones to analyze the genetic data found in crop yields.
+In spring of 2024, the concrete pad to which the sculpture had been attached was broken up, and the Iron Horse was transported to Athens, Georgia.
+There, art conservator Amy Jones Abbe and metalsmith Don Cope oversaw its restoration.
+Due to changes from Pattison's sketches that the artist had made during construction, the team used a small number of available photographs as reference to guide restoration, including the addition of 32 pieces that had gone missing due to exposure or vandalism.
+The finished restoration was then painted and covered with epoxy.
+On November 22, 2024, the restored sculpture was transported back to the Iron Horse Plant Sciences Farm and installed on its former site on a new plinth made of Georgia granite.

 In popular culture

-The early history of the sculpture was depicted in the 1962 National Educational Television film, Pegasus Without Wings as well as the 1980 William VanDerKloot documentary, Iron Horse.
-The sculpture has its own TripAdvisor page.
+The early history of the sculpture was depicted in the 1963 National Educational Television film, Pegasus Without Wings as well as the 1980 William VanDerKloot documentary, Iron Horse.